 When I don’t know what to do about something I read.
 So when I decided to get a dog I started reading, reading, reading.
 Then I realised that not everyone has the time or the energy to dig through lots of books and websites and the idea for this blog (mostly for its Hungarian sister) was born.
 The primary aim of this blog is to spread the word about training dogs without pain, fear and intimidation.
 I believe that changing our attitude towards our dogs can make a big difference in their – and our! – lives and I will be sharing interesting information that can contribute to this change.

 This blog is not a training protocol.
-If you have serious issues with your dog (e.g. aggression), please contact a competent dog trainer in your area.
+If you have serious issues with your dog (e.g. aggression), please contact me at email@example.com or call me +36705622656.

-Special thanks to my wonderful partner Vera, who believed in this project from the start and who remains my biggest suporter.
-She not only patiently fixed translation after translation but also helped me bring clarity and structure into each post.
-Without her this blog would not be as good as it is.
+Special thanks to my wonderful partner Vera, who believed in this project from the start and who remains my biggest supporter.
+They not only patiently fixed translation after translation but also helped me bring clarity and structure into each post.
+Without them this blog would not be as good as it is.